 Hard to think of a material (second only to linen, maybe) that moms love more than cashmere.
 This sweater-shawl hybrid (which is currently 50 percent off) is from Amazon’s house fashion line Lark & Ro.

-For the mom who kvetches about not seeing enough photos of the grandkids
+For the mom always asking for more pictures of the grandkids

-For the mom who’s been going through old family photos
+For the mom going through old family photos

 This scanner can handle old photos as well as slides, negatives, and medium-format panoramic film, which means your mom will be able to preserve all of the family’s memories.